muneebkk/muneebkk/README.md

 ![Gurobi](https://img.shields.io/badge/MILP_/_Gurobi-A11D21?style=flat-square)
 ![1st of 220+](https://img.shields.io/badge/1st_of_220+-B45309?style=flat-square)

-A C++ scheduler placing DAG workloads under hard memory ceilings.
-Tried greedy, beam search, and branch-and-bound, and went with beam search, since provable optimality wasn't worth an unbounded solve time.
-Checked the output against MILP/Gurobi optimal solutions to confirm schedule quality held up, and got peak memory down 40% versus the solver baseline.
+A C++ scheduler that decides what order to run jobs in when memory is capped.
+Tried three approaches and went with beam search, since the one that guarantees the perfect answer could run forever.
+Checked my results against the mathematically optimal solver to confirm the schedules held up, and cut peak memory 40% versus the baseline.
 Presented it to Huawei Research engineers at their Vancouver HQ.

 ### [CaseComp.ca](https://casecomp.ca)
 ![TypeScript](https://img.shields.io/badge/TypeScript-3178C6?style=flat-square&logo=typescript&logoColor=white)